Nearly Optimal Stochastic Approximation for Online Principal Subspace Estimation: Related Work

-To reduce the dimension of $\bX$ from $d$ to $p$, PCA looks for a $p$-dimensional linear subspace that is closest to the centered random vector $\bX-\E{\bX}$ in a mean squared sense, through the independent and identically distributed samples $X^{(1)},\dots,X^{(n)}$.
+To reduce the dimension of $\bX$ from $d$ to $p$ (usually $p \ll d$), PCA looks for a $p$-dimensional linear subspace that is closest to the centered random vector $\bX-\txs\E{\bX}$ in the mean squared sense, through the independent and identically distributed samples $X^{(1)},\dots,X^{(n)}$.

-Denote by $\Grassmann_p(\bbR^d)$ the Grassmann manifold of $p$-planes in $\bbR^d$, or equivalently, the set of all $p$-dimensional subspaces of $\bbR^d$.
-Without loss of generality, we assume $\E{\bX}=0$.
+Without loss of generality, we assume $\txs\E{\bX}=0$.
 Then PCA corresponds to a stochastic optimization problem